nataliewutc/BoaPythonProject/README.md

 A small game where players compare stats, similar to the Top Trumps card game.

 The basic flow of the games is:
-1. You are given two random characters with different stats
+1. Player 1 is given two random characters with different stats
-2. You select one of the characters
+2. Player 1 has to select one of the characters
-3. You select your chosen character's stats
+3. Player 1 selects their chosen character's stats
-4. Another random character is selected for your opponent (the computer)
+4. Another random character is selected for Player 2
+5. Player 2 has to select the character's stats to compete with Player 1
-5. The stats of the two characters are compared
+6. The stats of the two characters are compared
-6. The player with the stat higher than their opponent wins
+7. The player with the stat higher than their opponent wins

 Built using Manga API: